 James Wilby is a competitive swimmer that competes for Great Britain and England internationally.
+He is an Olympian and world champion, European champion, and Commonwealth champion.

 2014 Commonwealth Games (Glasgow, United Kingdom)